cncf/clotributor/README.md

 - Use `or` to combine multiple searches. **Example:** [*networking or security*](https://clotributor.dev/search?ts_query_web=networking+or+security)

 It's possible to search by project name, repository name, description, topics or programming languages, as well as issue title and labels.
 Prefix matching for all of them is also supported (e.g. searching for `backst` should return issues from the `Backstage` project).

+## Labels with special meaning

+Some of the features of **CLOTributor** are controlled by some special labels that can be set on issues:

+- `help wanted`: this is the entry point for CLOTributor, as it only processes issues where help is wanted.

+- `good first issue`: when this label is present on an issue, it is highlighted in the UI.

+- `difficulty/easy` or `level/easy`: to set an issue's difficulty as easy.

+- `difficulty/medium` or `level/medium`: to set an issue's difficulty as medium.

+- `difficulty/hard` or `level/hard`: to set an issue's difficulty as hard.

+- `mentor available`: to indicate that someone may be available to guide contributors with this issue.

+In addition to those labels, **CLOTributor** tries to categorize issues as a `bug`, `new feature` or an `enhancement`.
+This kind is set based on the presence of a label that contains the string `bug`, `feature` or `enhancement`/`improvement` respectively.

 ## Projects and repositories